Marcao02/complaw-deeptech/L4/pyL4/docs/L4-TUTORIAL_with_SAFE.md

 [//]: # "There's a simple macro system.
 We use one to compute the share price that de"

-Most of the program is in the section named `Actions&Situations` (or Situations&Actions).
+Most of the program is in the section named `Dynamics` (or Dynamics).
 The string after that keyword is a name used for the program in some situations.
 We already mentioned the role of `StartSituation`.

-	(Actions&Situations "Reduced SAFE for tutorial"
+	(Dynamics "Reduced SAFE for tutorial"
 		(StartSituation InvestorInvests)

 Now let's look at the first `Situation` definition.
 It tells us that the first action in an execution of this contract must be by `Company`.
 This tutorialSAFE.l4 excludes two of the action rules from SAFE.l4.
 The ones remaining correspond to starting a new round of funding (`CommitToEquityFinancing`), and to ending the private fundraising by doing an Initial Public Offering.
 The parameter `?1` in `(CommitToIPO ?1)` corresponds to the one action parameter of `CommitToIPO`.
 It is for constraining the allowed values of the parameter, although this action rule doesn't do so.
 If we were to add `(where (?1 ≤ 1000))`, the (nonsensical) effect in this contract would be that there must be at most 1000 existing shares of the company's stock for the company to do an IPO.